Jay Leach (ice hockey, born 1979): Coaching career

 Leach became an assistant coach with Adler Mannheim of the Deutsche Eishockey Liga in 2014, helping the team in winning their sixth DEL Championship.
 On July 7, 2015, Leach was appointed as assistant coach to Mike Sullivan for the Wilkes-Barre/Scranton Penguins, affiliate of the Pittsburgh Penguins of the NHL.
 Leach was named interim head coach in December 2015 after Sullivan was promoted to be the head coach at Pittsburgh before settling into the position of associate head coach on a permanent basis to new Wilkes-Barre/Scranton head coach Clark Donatelli.
 Leach departed the Penguins after one season, eventually joining the Providence Bruins as an assistant coach on August 4, 2016.
 He would be promoted the P-Bruins head coach position prior to the 2017–18 season.
 In July 2021, the Seattle Kraken announced Leach as an assistant coach to Dave Hakstol for the Kraken's inaugural season.
-Leach is now looking for a head coaching job at a higher level.
+On June 12, 2024, Leach agreed to become an assistant coach with the Boston Bruins.

 Personal life

 Leach is the nephew of both former NHL forward Stephen Leach and University of Maine hockey coach Jay Leach.
-He was married to Kathryn Tappen, an American sportscaster; they subsequently divorced.
+He was married to Kathryn Tappen, an American sportscaster; they subsequently divorced in 2014.